openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/default/README.md

     - `"performance"` (default) - stands for symmetric quantization of weights and activations.
 This is the most efficient across all the HW.
     - `"mixed"` - symmetric quantization of weights and asymmetric quantization of activations.
-This mode can be useful for quantization of NN, which has both negative and positive input values in quantizing operations, e.g. non-ReLU based CNN.
+This mode can be useful for quantization of NN, which has both negative and positive input values in quantizing operations, for example non-ReLU based CNN.
 - `"stat_subset_size"` - size of subset to calculate activations statistics used for quantization.
 The whole dataset is used if no parameter specified.
 It is recommended to use not less than 300 samples.